andrew/ultimate-awesome/README.md

 - [awesome-smartnic](https://github.com/opensmartnic/awesome-smartnic) - A curated list of awesome smartnic tutorials, papers and projects.
 - [awesome-lifelong-continual-learning](https://github.com/prprbr/awesome-lifelong-continual-learning) - A list of papers, blogs, datasets and software in the field of lifelong/continual machine learning.
 - [Awesome-Maths-Learning](https://github.com/tensorush/Awesome-Maths-Learning) - 😎 📜 Collection of the most awesome Maths learning resources in the form of notes, videos and cheatsheets.
+- [awesome-security-collection](https://github.com/alphaSeclab/awesome-security-collection) - 1000+ GitHub Security Resource Collection Repos.
 - [awesome-HAI](https://github.com/bwang514/awesome-HAI) - A curated list of awesome Human-AI Interaction.
 - [awesome-ndi](https://github.com/florisporro/awesome-ndi) - A curated list of awesome tools related to NDI.
 - [web-development-resources](https://github.com/mtdvio/web-development-resources) - A list of useful resources for Web Developers!
 Put it in your bookmarks and contribute something ❤️.
 - [awesome-Vision-and-Language-Pre-training](https://github.com/phellonchen/awesome-Vision-and-Language-Pre-training) - Recent Advances in Vision and Language Pre-training (VLP).
 - [frontend-design-resources](https://github.com/megh-bari/frontend-design-resources) - All-in-one resource kit for frontend devs & designer.
 - [awesome-persian-youtubers](https://github.com/SamaneYaghoubi/awesome-persian-youtubers) - لیست بهترین یوتیوبرهای فارسی زبان.
+- [awesome-text-editing](https://github.com/dok/awesome-text-editing) - Collection of text editing resources and libraries for the web.
 - [awesome-product-manager](https://github.com/yuhenobi/awesome-product-manager) - A curated list of awesome resources for product managers to learn and grow.
 - [awesome-ai4molconformation-md](https://github.com/aspirincode/awesome-ai4molconformation-md) - List of molecules (small molecules, RNA, peptide, protein, enzymes, antibody,  and PPIs)  conformations and molecular dynamics (force fields) using generative artificial intelligence and deep learning.
 - [awesome-free-startup-resources](https://github.com/bllshttng/awesome-free-startup-resources) - Inspired by /u/fluffhead1 on Reddit.
 Many thanks for the start of such an awesome list.
-- [awesome-text-editing](https://github.com/dok/awesome-text-editing) - Collection of text editing resources and libraries for the web.
 - [awesome-github-profile-readme-chinese](https://github.com/eryajf/awesome-github-profile-readme-chinese) - 🦩 优秀的中文区个人主页搜集.
 - [Awesome-LLM-Reasoning-with-NeSy](https://github.com/LAMDA-NeSy/Awesome-LLM-Reasoning-with-NeSy) - ✨✨Latest Advances on Neuro-Symbolic Learning in the era of Large Language Models.
 - [Awesome-Jetpack-Compose](https://github.com/Naveentp/Awesome-Jetpack-Compose) - A collaborative list of awesome jetpack compose resources.
-- [awesome-security-collection](https://github.com/alphaSeclab/awesome-security-collection) - 1000+ GitHub Security Resource Collection Repos.
 - [awesome-technical-communication](https://github.com/lilin90/awesome-technical-communication) - 😎 A curated list of awesome resources about technical communication.
 - [awesome-newsletter-tools](https://github.com/marcelkooi/awesome-newsletter-tools) - 😎  Awesome list of email newsletter tools, platforms, media, and software.
 - [Awesome-Foundation-Models-for-Weather-and-Climate](https://github.com/shengchaochen82/Awesome-Foundation-Models-for-Weather-and-Climate) - A comprehesive survey about foundation models for weather and cliamte data understanding.
 - [awesome-gpt4](https://github.com/taranjeet/awesome-gpt4) - Curated list of awesome resources, use cases and demos for GPT-4.
 - [awesome-identicons](https://github.com/drhus/awesome-identicons) - A curated list of "Visual Hashs" (Identicon, Avatar, Fractal, RandomArt and general Hash Visualization).
+- [awesome-large-graph-model](https://github.com/thumnlab/awesome-large-graph-model) - Papers about large graph models.
 - [awesome-reinforcement-learning](https://github.com/tinyzqh/awesome-reinforcement-learning) - Learning Resources And Links Of Reinforcement Learning （updating）.
 - [awesome-rgbd-datasets](https://github.com/alelopes/awesome-rgbd-datasets) - This repository contains information for the paper "A Survey on RGB-D Datasets" and is a collaborative initiative to update the datasets list faster.
 - [flutter-resources](https://github.com/awesome-tips/flutter-resources) - Flutter 开发资源聚集地.